cxalbanese/multiresource/README.md

+Hello World
 # Service Appointment Generator Package
 Allow a user to create and assign multiple service appointments for a single work order.
 This package is intended to help the user create and manage multiple service appointments on a single screen.
    - It does not use the scheduling features of Salesforce Field Service but the scheduler user can use the SFS Gantt to review and manage violations and perform scheduling actions like drag and drop, candidates, RSO, etc on these service appointments.
    - Crews are not used/supported in this package